 Blue Letter Bible - With this search engine you can look up a word in the KJ and the displayed text shows Strong's numbers.
 The numbers are linked to Strong's Hebrew and Greek dictionaries.

-e-Sword - (e-sword.net) This is a Bible study software for Windows which is feature rich and user friendly.
+e-Sword - (e-sword.net) This is a Bible study software for Windows

-Christian Classics Ethereal Library - Provides access to classic church-related literature.
+Christian Classics Ethereal Library - (ccel.org) This provides access to classic church related literature.

 Internet Christian Library - (iclnet.org/pub/resources/christian-history.html) Provides a guide to early church documents.

-Internet Medieval Sourcebook - A general internet resource for Medieval Studies, and a good starting point for anyone seeking information on Medieval documents, maps, secondary sources, bibliographies, images and music.
-It is located at the Fordham University Center for Medieval Studies.
+Internet Medieval Sourcebook - (legacy,fordham.edu/halsall/sbook.asp) A starting point regarding Medieval document, maps, secondary sources, bibliographies, images and music.

-The Telegraph - The Daily Telegraph is a daily morning broadsheet newspaper distributed throughout the United Kingdom and internationally.
-The Telegraph website provides the latest news, business, sport, comment, lifestyle and culture plus content from the Daily Telegraph and Sunday Telegraph newspapers and video from Telegraph TV.
+The Telegraph - (telegraph.co.uk) Distributed throughout the United Kingdom and internationally.
+The Telegraph website provides the latest news, business, sports etc. It includes content from the Daily Telegraph and Sunday Telegraph news papers and videos from Telegraph TV.
 It allows for topical searches.

-London Times - The Times is a national newspaper published daily in the United Kingdom since 1788 and regarded as Britain’s newspaper of record.
+London Times - (thetimes.co.uk) A national daily newspaper published in the United Kingdom since 1788 and regarded as Britain’s newspaper of record.
 It has played an influential role in politics and shaping public opinion about foreign events and allows for topical searches.

 News Forum and Other Resources

-Lucianne.com - (lucianne.com) This is a forum for the posting and discussion of current news items of a political bent.
-Includes selections by columnist Lucianne Goldberg.
+Lucianne.com - (lucianne.com) This is a forum for the posting and discussion of current news of a political bent, including selections by columnist Lucianne Goldberg.

-Drudge Report - The Drudge Report is a U.S.-based news website run by Matt Drudge.
-The site consists primarily of links to stories from the US and international mainstream media about politics, entertainment, and current events as well as links to popular columnists.
+Drudge Report - (drudgereport.com) A U.S. based news website consisting primarily of links to stories from the U.S. and international mainstream media about politics, entertainment and current events as well as links to popular columnists.
 Links include US News, USA Today, ABC, NBC and CBS News, FOXNEWS, Jerusalem Post, LA Times, Newsweek and dozens more.
 It also allows topical searches.